 — Donald J. Trump (@realDonaldTrump) January 27, 2019

 This is, to no one’s surprise, a bundle of outright lies, presumably gathered from his obsessive concentration on Fox News.
-The data was produced by Ken Paxton, the Texas Secretary of State who has been trying furiously to push the unsupportable case for rampant voter fraud.
+The data was produced by Ken Paxton, the Texas Attorney General who has been trying furiously to push the unsupportable case for rampant voter fraud.
 And Trump, of his own accord, tries to drag California into the controversy without the slightest bit of proof.

 However, the Texas Tribune quickly came forward with some of those pesky facts that journalists rely on in order to debunk Trump’s dishonest ranting.
 In their analysis they wrote that: